Wireline Operators can use FREE 5G mmWave Spectrum for Gigabit Service – Now!

-Huge Amount, Free mmWave Spectrum and an ecosystem that enables immediate and affordable roll out of Gigabit to the home services.
+A huge amount of Free mmWave Spectrum and an ecosystem that enables immediate and affordable roll out of Gigabit to the home services.

-Unlicensed and lightly-licensed 5G mmWave spectrum is a great opportunity for service providers.
+Unlicensed and lightly-licensed 5G mmWave spectrum are a great opportunity for service providers.
 Broadband customers will gravitate towards whichever service provider delivers the fastest speeds.
 The growth of streaming video and the commensurate plunge in cable TV subscription rates has intensified the demand for speed even more.

 - Customers don’t just demand speed – they require steady and reliable service as well.

 - Running fiber to new areas to reach new customers and grow the business is out of the scope for many service providers due to the huge expenses and slow time to market.
 Laying the groundwork for 5G can remedy many of these ills.

 - Using the 5G mmWave spectrum can allow service providers to deliver Gigabit to the home, satisfying their need for speed.
 Service providers are now able to provide field-proven profitable Gigabit service to individual homes, apartments, high rises, and office towers, using millimeter waves.